 Before appearing together in Yellowstone, Wes Bentley and Danny Huston previously appeared together in season four of American Horror Story.

 Dave Annabel and Luke Grimes, who plays Kayce Dutton on the show, also previously appeared together in the show Brothers and Sisters.

-Meanwhile, Yellowstone lead and Oscar-winner Kevin Costner, who plays John Dutton on the show, and Ian Bohen, had already done another western together.
+Meanwhile, Yellowstone lead and Oscar-winner Kevin Costner, who plays John Dutton on the show, and Ian Bohen, had filmed a previous western together.
 They both appeared in the 1994 film Wyatt Earp.
 Not only that, but they played the same character.
 Costner was the titular lead in the movie while Bohen played the younger version of Wyatt Earp.

 Both Danny Huston and Kevin Costner have been in DC Universe superhero movies.
 Danny Huston appeared as the antagonist in the first Wonder Woman film while Kevin Costner played Superman's adoptive father, Jonathan Kent, in Man of Steel.